 How much interest is charged

-Use your VAT online account to check the interest you owe.
+Use your VAT online account to check the amount you owe.

 HMRC will also send you a notice telling you how much you owe and how it’s worked out.